 Almost every musical tone consists of a fundamental pitch (which is normally what our ears tell us is the basic pitch of the note) accompanied by several higher pitches, variously called overtones, partials or harmonics.
-The way these overtones are related to the fundamental and their volume compared with each other, are what defines the timbre or tonal quality of a sound.
+The way these overtones are related to the fundamental, as well as their volumes compared with each other, defines the timbre or tonal quality of a sound.

-To give a musical example, here are the pitches of the first 8 harmonics of a middle C:
+To give a musical example, here are the pitches of the first eight harmonics of a middle C:

 Here is a table listing the musical values of these harmonics:

 |5th harmonic||E||Two octaves plus a major third|

 |7th harmonic||Bb||Two octaves plus a (slightly flat) minor seventh|

 To put this into harmonica terms, if you play 1 blow on a C diatonic, you will also hear overtones of the same frequency as the notes produced by 4 blow, 6 blow, 7 blow, 8 blow, 9 blow, 10 blow bent two semitones and 10 blow.
 (Actually, this is only completely true if your harp is perfectly tuned in Just Intonation, but let's not quibble.)

 So what has all this theory to do with harmonica technique?